 Myth #5: Bellydancing and Tanoura are traditional Emirati folk dances

-Bellydancing and tanura dancing are an integral part of a desert safari in Dubai. — I have seen some interesting things in my time, sumo wrestling in Japan, reindeer rides in Lapland, horse shows in Mexico and Aboriginal dancing in Australia.
+I have seen some interesting things in my time, sumo wrestling in Japan, reindeer rides in Lapland, horse shows in Mexico and Aboriginal dancing in Australia.
 What would be strange for me would be to watch an Aboriginal Dance in Japan, a reindeer ride in Mexico or a sumo wrestling match in Lapland.
 Bellydancing and Tanura dancing in Dubai are equally confusing.
-Neither of these dances have any historical roots in the Emirati culture and act to only distort guest’s view of the
+Neither of these dances have any historical roots in the Emirati culture and act to only distort guest’s view of the local history and culture.

 Myth #6: All desert safaris are pretty much the same